lavajuno/camber/out/production/camber/README.md

 code is small, organized, and documented, and its user interface is easy to use.

 ## usage
 Camber requires a JRE that supports Java 11 (default-jre works on most Debian-based distros).
-No arguments are required to run camber.jar or camberserver.jar, they will prompt for configuration upon startup.
-Work on persistent configuration and argument handling is in progress.
+To run it:
+ - Client: "java -jar camber.jar [port]"
+ - Server: "java -jar camberserver.jar [hostname] [port]"

+Camber's default port is 7450, and the default hostname is 127.0.0.1 (localhost).

 ## security notice
 Camber is a work-in-progress.
 Currently, communication between server and client is encrypted, but the server's identity is not persistent and thus cannot be fully verified.
 THIS WILL BE FIXED IN THE NEAR FUTURE.
 #### Does this mean I'm vulnerable to man-in-the-middle attacks if I use Camber right now?
-> Technically yes.
-However, for one to work, someone on your local network has to dislike you a LOT (enough to go
-> research some random college project that you found and write a man-in-the-middle attack against it).
-If this sounds
-> like you, you may want to open an honest conversation with them about why this is the case.
+Possibly.
+However, for one to work, someone on your local network has to dislike you a LOT (enough to go research some random college project that you found and write a man-in-the-middle attack against it).
+If this sounds like you, you may want to open an honest conversation with them about why this is the case, or wait until it is updated.

 ## roadmap
 At this point, it's a little early to start pinning down exact functionality, however I will list some nice-to-haves